marcc-hpc/tutorials/pages/shortcourse/shortcourse_login.md

 The listing above provides several columns of (somewhat) useful information.

 1. A permission code e.g. `drwxr-xr-x`
-2. Number of hard links (not relevant yet)
+2. Number of hard links (not very relevant)
 3. Owner of the file or folder
 4. The group
 5. The size in bytes